Galapagos Islands - when to visit?

 When planning a visit to the Galapagos Islands, decide what you would rather do and see, as not all animals are present at all times of year.
 This depends greatly on the season and climate.

 To assist you we have prepared an Island wildlife activity calendar to tell you what goes on in the Galapagos Islands every month of the year.
+Check Voyagers Travel website for a travelers point of view regarding the best time to visit Galapagos.

 - Beginning of the rainy season